 Craig W. Holden

 Craig W. Holden is a Professor of Finance at the Kelley School of Business at Indiana University.
 His M.B.A. and Ph.D. are from the Anderson School at UCLA.
 He is the winner of multiple research awards (including a Fama/DFA Prize) and multiple teaching awards.
 His research on market microstructure has been published in leading academic journals.
 He has chaired 20 dissertations, been a member or chair of 57 dissertations, serves as an Associate Editor of the Journal of Financial Markets, serves as the Secretary-Treasurer of the Society for Financial Studies, and serves on the program committees of the Western Finance Association and European Finance Association.
-He has written Excel Modeling in Investments and Excel Modeling in Corporate Finance.
-The Fourth Editions in English are published by Pearson / Prentice Hall and there are International, Chinese, and Italian editions.
-He chaired the department undergraduate committee for thirteen years, chaired the department doctoral committee for four years, chaired three different schoolwide committees for a combination of six years, and currently serves for a second year on the campus tenure advisory committee.
+He has written Excel Modeling in Investments Fourth Edition, Excel Modeling in Corporate Finance Fourth Edition, and there are International, Chinese, and Italian editions.
+He chaired the department undergraduate committee for thirteen years, chaired the department doctoral committee for four years, chaired three different schoolwide committees for a combination of six years, and currently serves for a third year on the campus tenure advisory committee.
 He has led several major curriculum innovations in the finance department.
 For more details, here is Craig's 2013 Vita.

 Working Papers (available from: